 Speaking of candles.

-I wanted to put THIRTY of them on this flourless peanut butter cake (that just so happens to be speckled inside with plenty of mini chocolate chips).
+I wanted to put THIRTY of them on this flourless peanut butter cake (that just so happens to be speckled with plenty of mini chocolate chips).

 Because the special dude in my life (Mr. Heart Beet – aka – Roby Thomas – aka – my soulmate – aka – the best thing to ever happen to me – aka – even I know this is getting annoying but but hopefully you get how special he is to me) is THIRTY YEARS OLD TODAY.
 3-0.
 THIRTY.
 Like, THREE DECADES OLD.